WiWeb-NL/Workflow-ai/packages/cli/README.md

-# Sim Studio CLI
+# Visual Workflow AI CLI

-Sim Studio CLI allows you to run [Sim Studio](https://simstudio.ai) using Docker with a single command.
+Visual Workflow AI CLI allows you to run [Visual Workflow AI](https://simstudio.ai) using Docker with a single command.

 ## Installation

-To install the Sim Studio CLI globally, use:
+To install the Visual Workflow AI CLI globally, use:

 ```bash
 npm install -g simstudio